Skip to main content

 (A) Private employment of inmates may occur as approved by the director of rehabilitation and correction.
 Private employment will not occur inside an institution of the department unless, pursuant to a written agreement, the employer complies with the provisions of this rule.

 (2) Terms and conditions of compensation, subject to rule 5120-3-09 of the Administrative Code.
-Compensation shall be paid by the employer to the inmate at a specified rate and in a manner approved by the department of rehabilitation and correction, consistent with rule 5120-3-09 of the Administrative Code.
+Compensation being paid by the employer to the inmate at a specified rate and in a manner approved by the department of rehabilitation and correction, consistent with rule 5120-3-09 of the Administrative Code.
 The compensation earned through this program is in lieu of earnings under paragraph (A) of rule 5120-3-08 of the Administrative Code.

 (6) That the eligibility of the inmate may be cancelled at any time, within the discretion of the department;